Can My Child Get SSI for Kidney Disease?

 Getting SSI for Children's Kidney Disease

-In order to be eligible for SSI (Supplemental Security Income), children must meet Social Security's definition of disability, and their parents must have limited income and resources.
-To learn more about the household income and resource limits, see our article on qualifying financially for SSI as a child.
+To be eligible for SSI, children must meet Social Security's medical requirements, and their parents must have limited income and resources (assets).
+Learn more about how a child qualifies financially for SSI.

 Meeting the Listing for Kidney Disease